What's New in this Firefox 4 Beta

 - Text does not wrap to fit the screen after zooming in, as it does in the Android browser (bug 578179).
 The Easy Reading add-on has some proof-of-concept code to do this.

-This release requires a phone with an ARMv7 processor.
-Before installing Firefox 4 Beta on your Android phone, visit the Platforms and Device Requirements page.
 See a full list of supported and unsupported devices by visiting our System Requirements wiki.

 Developers: You can download a version of Firefox for mobile to your desktop in order to test, provide feedback, and build add-ons.
 Desktop builds are for development purposes only and don't have full functionality: